mikasaid/muhammaddzaky/README.md

-Github Profile Trophy
-🏆 Add dynamically generated GitHub Trophy on your readme
+🏆 Add dynamically generated GitHub Trophy on your readm Quick Start

-Quick Start
 Add following code to your readme.
 Change the ?username= value to your GitHub's username.